Shahkarkhan440/string-values-to-numbers/README.md

 }
 ```

-For any suggestions & bugs reporting please comment issue's. or reach me at shahkarkhan02@gmail.com
+For any suggestions & bugs reporting please comment issues. or reach me at shahkarkhan02@gmail.com